 How to Maintain Your Mental Health in Winter

 It’s that time of year again.
 The sun is setting early.
 The weather is getting colder and colder.
-And with the Covid-19 pandemic, we’re spending even more time indoors, away from our family and friends.
+And with the rise of respiratory illnesses, including RSV and COVID-19, we’re spending even more time indoors, away from our family and friends.
 These winter months can take a toll on your physical and mental well-being.
 You may find yourself feeling more irritable, having low energy, or even struggling to do day to day routines.
 Maintaining your mental health through these winter months is important in supporting your overall health, safety and wellness.
 These tips can help you beat the winter blues and manage those negative feelings.

 Get outside and exercise